belcurv/medium/modular_js_2.md

 | index.html
 ```

-###Scaffolding
+###Initial Scaffolding

-Let's begin with `index.html`.
-This file will load our CSS and JavaScript files, and set up "containers" for our feature modules to attach themselves to.
+Let's begin with `index.html`, which will load our CSS and JavaScript files, and set up "containers" for our feature modules to attach themselves to.
 It's enough to start with a basic html5 document, with nothing more than a links to a CSS font and jQuery and containers for our features.
 We'll be adding to this as we go.

 ```html
 <!DOCTYPE html>